 The first steps to planning a multi-destination trip will be to do research and decide where you want to go.
 You’ll probably find that your initial plan will always change.
 Such as when I was planning my Asia trip I originally planned to start in Shanghai and my trip included Seoul and Tokyo, but I ended up not going to any of those destinations and went to completely different places and countries in Asia.

 When I decide where I want to go I often get inspired by places I see on Instagram, and that can often lead to me booking a trip that includes destinations that I would never have thought to visit otherwise.
-You can also read blog posts such as top places to visit, such as my Europe post on cities that are good to visit: Ten Great Cities to Visit in Europe
+You can also read blog posts such as top places to visit, such as my Europe post on cities that are good to visit: 10 Top Cities to Visit in Europe for a City Break

 Use Google Maps